Andreas Heraf

-Andreas Heraf (born 10 September 1967) is an Austrian football manager and former player, most recently in charge of Türkgücü München.
+Andreas Heraf (born 10 September 1967) is an Austrian football manager and former player who last served as head coach for the German Regionalliga team BFC Dynamo.
 He was previously the technical director for New Zealand Football and head coach for the New Zealand women's national team.

 Club career

 A defensive midfielder, Heraf started his professional playing career at Rapid Wien and moved to city rivals First Vienna in 1988.
 He then had half a season at Austria Salzburg, before joining Vorwärts Steyr.
 After another half season at German Second division side Hannover 96, he returned to Rapid Wien.
 In his first season back, the longhaired Heraf played in the 1995–96 UEFA Cup Winners Cup Final against Paris St Germain in Brussels, which Rapid lost.
 He finished his career at FC Kärnten.

 International career

 Heraf made his debut for the Austria national team in an April 1996 friendly match against Hungary and was a participant at the 1998 FIFA World Cup but he did not play.
 He earned 11 caps.
 His first and only goal he scored versus Latvia 1997.
 Herafs last international was an October 1998 World Cup qualification match against San Marino.